scrameri/Umweltbiologie/Tutorial_anova_lm.md

 ```

 Given that we have 17 variables, plotting all of them against each other would be tedious.
-For datasets with a moderate number of variables, you can use the ```ggpairs``` function from the *GGally* package to get a graphical overview over many or all variables at once with a single line of code.
+For datasets with a moderate number of variables, you can use the `ggpairs` function from the *GGally* package to get a graphical overview over many variables at once with a single line of code.
 The function takes care of factors and numerical variables automatically.

-With 17 variables, plotting all against all would lead to too many (289) plots.
+With 17 variables, plotting all against all would lead to too many (289) plots on a single page.
 Let us therefore subset the variables.
-You can use ```grep``` and [**regular expressions**](https://regex101.com/) to find the indices of certain variable names, this often saves code.
+You can use `grep` and [**regular expressions**](https://regex101.com/) to find the indices of certain variable names, this often saves code.

 ```R
 # this returns the index of variable names *starting* with 'Kron' (^ specifies the *start*)